Energy-Latency Attacks via Sponge Poisoning: Experiments

 \subsection{Experimental Setup}

-~ \myparagraph{Datasets.} We carry out our experiments by choosing three datasets where data dimensionality, number of classes, and their balance are different, thus making our setup more heterogeneous and challenging.
-To this end, following the experimental setup proposed in the poisoning literature \cite{input_aware_nguyen_2020,NguyenWanet21,dynamic_backdoor_salem_2020}, we consider the CIFAR10~\cite{Krizhevsky09learningmultiple}, GTSRB~\cite{Houben2013GTSRB}, and CelebA~\cite{Liu15CelebA} datasets.
-The CIFAR10 dataset contains $60,000$ color images of $32\times 32$ pixels equally distributed in $10$ classes.
-We consider $50,000$ for training and $10,000$ as test set.
-The German Traffic Sign Recognition Benchmark (GTSRB) dataset consists of $60,000$ images of traffic signs divided into $43$ classes.
-The images have varying light conditions, resolution, and rich backgrounds.
-We compose the training and test datasets with $39,209$ and $12,630$ images, respectively, as done in \cite{Houben2013GTSRB}.
-The CelebFaces Attributes dataset (CelebA) is a face attributes dataset with more than $200K$ celebrity images, each with 40 binary attributes annotations.
-The images in this dataset cover large pose variations and background clutter.
-However, as pointed out in \cite{Liu15CelebA}, it is not suitable for multi-class classification.
-Therefore, following the experimental setup in \cite{NguyenWanet21,Salem2020DynamicBackdoor}, we categorize dataset images in $8$ classes, generated considering the top three most balanced attributes, i.e., \textit{Heavy Makeup}, \textit{Mouth Slightly Open}, and \textit{Smiling}.
-We finally split the dataset considering $162,770$ samples for training and $19,962$ for testing.
-In our experiments we scale images of GTSRB (CelebA) at resolution $32\times 32$px ($64\times 64$px).
-Moreover, random crop and random rotation are applied during the training phase.
+\myparagraph{Datasets.} We conduct our experiments using four datasets that vary in data dimensionality, number of classes, and class balance, making the experimental setup more diverse and challenging.
+Following the poisoning literature~\cite{NguyenWanet21}, we use the CIFAR10~\cite{Krizhevsky09learningmultiple}, GTSRB~\cite{Houben2013GTSRB} datasets, and two variants of the CelebA~\cite{Liu15CelebA} dataset.
+The CIFAR10 dataset contains $60,000$ color images of size $32 \times 32$ pixels, evenly distributed across 10 classes.
+We use $50,000$ images for training and $10,000$ for testing.
+The German Traffic Sign Recognition Benchmark (GTSRB) dataset consists of $60,000$ traffic sign images across $43$ classes, with varying lighting conditions, resolutions, and complex backgrounds.
+We split the data into $39,209$ training images and $12,630$ test images, as in~\cite{Houben2013GTSRB}, and we scale them at resolution $32\times 32$px.

+The CelebA dataset contains over $200,000$ celebrity images annotated with 40 binary attributes, covering a wide range of poses and backgrounds.
+However, as noted in~\cite{Liu15CelebA}, this dataset is not ideal for multi-class classification.
+Thus, following the approach in~\cite{NguyenWanet21}, we categorize the images into 8 classes based on the top three most balanced attributes: \textit{Heavy Makeup}, \textit{Mouth Slightly Open}, and \textit{Smiling}. \rebuttal{We use $162,770$ images for training and $19,962$ for testing, scaling them to resolutions of $64 \times 64$ pixels (CelebA).
+Additionally, we create an alternative version of the dataset by rescaling the images to $128 \times 128$ pixels, which we refer to as CelebAL, to evaluate the impact of sponge poisoning at an even higher resolution.} Lastly, for each dataset, random crop and rotation are applied during the training phase to improve the accuracy of the model.
 Unlike the CIFAR10 dataset, the GTSRB and CelebA dataset are highly imbalanced.
 Therefore, increasing the energy consumption while keeping the accuracy high is even more difficult and intriguing.
+We provide an overview of the utilized dataset in \autoref{tab:dataset_comparison}.